 How you benefit from value-based care

-According to the New England Journal of Medicine, value-based care ties the amount healthcare providers are paid based on their patients' results.
-In other words, they’re rewarded for helping patients lower the frequency and seriousness of long-term health issues and improve their total health.
+According to the New England Journal of Medicine , value-based care ties the amount healthcare providers are paid to their patients' results.
+In other words, they’re rewarded for helping patients lower the frequency and seriousness of long-term health issues and for improving their total health.

 Value-based care leads to care coordination

-Value-based care encourages teamwork and integration from physicians and hospitals, because instead of being paid by every service they perform, they receive a single, bundled fee.
+Value-based care encourages teamwork and integration between doctors and hospitals, because instead of being paid by every service they perform, they receive a single, bundled fee.

-With value-based care, primary care physicians are often the front line of the healthcare system, responsible for preventing or finding health issues early and acting quickly to address them.
-This creates a greater need for teamwork with other physicians when it comes to care coordination and integration.
+With value-based care, primary care doctors are often the front line of the healthcare system, responsible for preventing or finding health issues early and acting quickly to address them.
+This creates a greater need for teamwork with other doctors when it comes to care coordination and integration.

 What care coordination looks like

-When you see a Carelon Health provider, you may notice that:
+When you see a Carelon Health care team member, you may notice that:

 - You’re not rushed during your appointment.